samcottle/notes/commandline.md

 - `sha1sum`: Checks the SHA-1 Checksum of a file.
 For example `sha1sum test.txt` would print the SHA-1 Checksum for the file `test.txt`.
 - `sha256sum`: Checks the SHA-256 Checksum of a file.
 For example `sha256sum test.txt` would print the SHA-256 Checksum for the file `test.txt`.

+### Changing a Checksum

+To alter a file's Checksum:

+- `truncate`: Appends data to the end of a file.
+For example `truncate -s +10 test.txt` would add 10 bytes of data to the end of the file.

 ## Using `apt`

 Many `apt` commands need to be run in superuser (i.e. `sudo`) mode.